-- 10.1 The Council maintains a climate change action plan and has regard to the impact service decisions and policies have on climate change and sustainability considerations. - 10.2 Capital investment decisions have regard to these considerations and dependent on scale must also include consideration of Social Value as set out in The Public Services (Social Value Act 2012). - 10.3 An example of this activity is the installation of Solar Photo-Voltaic panels on several council-owned buildings.
+- 10.1 As with a number of other local authorities, the Council has declared a Climate Emergency.
+In response to this, a Climate Change Working Group has been established and a plan of actions has been development and is being implemented.
+These have regard to the impact that service decisions and policies have on climate change and sustainability considerations. - 10.2 Capital investment decisions have regard to these considerations and dependent on scale must also include consideration of Social Value as set out in The Public Services (Social Value Act 2012). - 10.3 An example of this activity is the installation of Solar Photo-Voltaic panels on several council-owned buildings and the use of Council land for activities such as tree planting.
 These help to reduce the Council's emissions whilst also enabling it to take advantage of the Government's Feed-in-Tariff scheme by generating electricity from low carbon sources.